Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 ##### [09.09.2024] - Version 0.10.9.0.1.deburau.12
 * Multiple desktop notification keywords can be entered seperated by new lines
+* BREAKING CHNAGE: Database Import now clears the database prior to importing new data
+* Command for database merging is removed

 ##### [08.09.2024] - Version 0.10.9.0.1.deburau.11
 * When the enter key is pressed in the search bar, the search is executed immediately instead of waiting for the input timeout